 This is the perfect chance to get a foundation bred foal with cow, looks and history at a very discounted price.
 Baby Ruth’s 2009 dun filly, Taz, is now in Tennessee, registered with IBHA and showing in American Ranch Horse Association shows; 2010 dun colt, Yogi, is in Kentucky were he will have opportunity to be shown as well; 2011 sorrel colt, Yoda, is in Nebraska to be ranched on; and 2012 dun filly, Muff, is also in Tennessee with older sibling, Taz.
 Her 2013 dun filly, Shimmy, is sure not to disappoint.
 All are by JK Jay Reed aka Pine Cone who is 96% foundation.
 She was pasture exposed to "Pine Cone" again for 2014 and had a solid dun filly, Chile.
 Baby Ruth had a 2015 dun stallion, Snuffleupagus.
 Her 2016 foal is another dun stallion, Maverick.
 She had a sorrel filly, Cricket, for 2017.
-A red dun filly, Sunkist, is her 2018 foal.
+A red dun filly, Sunkist, was her 2018 foal.
 The Matchmaker, 2019 dun filly is Baby Ruth’s ELEVENTH foal with JK Jay Reed!!!
 This is our most consistent cross.
 She had another dun stallion by JK Jay Reed for 2020, Nacogdoches.
 We have switched gears since JK Jay Reed has now passed, and Baby Ruth is exposed to TRR Paddy Texas Gin, for a 2021 foal.